Positive-Future/positive-future.github.io/content/en/pages/contest.md

   and rural spaces?
 Participants will be asked to propose a background for their story articulating a credible and original vision of cities in 2100.
 See our tips to create your narrative.
-award: Prizes will be awarded to the best fictional works in each of the four categories.
-  A grand prize of 10,000 euros will be awarded to the best proposal accross all categories.
+award: A grand prize of 10,000 euros will be awarded to the best proposal accross all categories.
 criterions:
   title: Evaluation and selection criteria
   text: Originality of the story as well as the desirability and realism of the proposed